Flow Tribe

+Flow Tribe has collaborated with artists such as Allen Toussaint, Irma Thomas, Big Freedia, Mannie Fresh, Ivan Neville, and many others.
+The band celebrated their 20th anniversary in 2024.

 Formation

-Flow Tribe formed in 2004 as a project between high school friends.
-Chad Penot's back porch served as the bands makeshift rehearsal space in the early stages of the band.
-After high school graduation arrived the boys went their separate ways, and the musical project was shelved.
+Flow Tribe formed in 2004 as a project between high school friends at local New Orleans high school Brother Martin High School.
+After graduation arrived the boys went their separate ways, and the musical project was shelved.
 Two years later Hurricane Katrina drew the members back to New Orleans to help rebuild, and in the midst of the destruction of the disaster the band was revived.
-"At the time, there were a lot of questions in the news," John-Michael Early remembers.
-"People were saying, 'Is it worth rebuilding New Orleans?
-Should we send all this money to a city if a disaster might happen again?'
-There was a big debate going on about the importance of New Orleans.
-We thought about our love of the city's music, the history, the culture.
-We were just a bunch of 18 and 19-year old kids, rebuilding our parents' houses during the summer... and we knew the only way we could contribute on a bigger level was with music."

 Eager to be ambassadors for a city that hadn't lost any ounce of its spirit during the flood, Flow Tribe re-tooled and hit the road, playing shows for music fans and displaced Katrina survivors throughout the Southeast.
 As their touring took them further and further away from Louisiana, they saw the love and appreciation that Americans had for the culture of New Orleans.
 They also learned that one of the most New Orleans-ish aspects of Flow Tribe's sound — the combination of different styles, sounds and genres into the same melting pot — appealed just as much to people who'd never visited the Big Easy.
 After all, Flow Tribe's genre-spanning "backbone-cracking music" had a little bit of something for everyone.

+Evolution

+The release of BOSS in 2017, produced by legendary hip-hop hitmaker Mannie Fresh, earned Flow Tribe critical acclaim and a spot at #58 on Billboard’s R&B Chart.
+The experience of recording the album inspired the band to create their own studio, aiming to foster a creative hub for New Orleans' vibrant music scene.

+Flow Tribe’s 2024 release, Garden of Earthly Delights, saw the band collaborate with Ivan Neville (Dumpstahphunk, Rolling Stones) on the lead single “Keep Pushing”.
+"Keep Pushing" delivers a powerful, infectious groove that commands attention from the first note.
+Ivan’s soulful vocals and exceptional organ performance elevate the track, infusing it with energy and depth.